 In an interview, the three told us how their work has changed with Conceptboard and are giving some tips for beginners.

 As the COVID-19 pandemic hit and all their workshops shifted online, they needed to find a solution that would allow them to conduct dynamic, engaging virtual workshops for their clients.
 After discovering Conceptboard, the three experts quickly fell in love with the product and it’s simplicity.

 Today, they use Conceptboard in trainings, customer meetings or for project planning and implementation.
 Meanwhile, Conceptboard is even used in face-to-face workshops.

 “Especially in year-round customer projects, it’s great to record the complete development.
 I used to have various documents.
 Now I can collect everything in Conceptboard and display the whole process.” – Ulrike

-In addition, customers can be involved even more intensively in coaching processes but also in the preparation of workshops, as access to the boards is possible at any time, making coordination easier.
+In addition, customers can be involved even more intensively in coaching processes but also in the preparation of virtual workshops, as access to the boards is possible at any time, making coordination easier.